Rellikeht/arglist-plus/README.md

 # arglist-plus

-(neo)vim plugin to make arglist great again
+Vim plugin to make arglist great (again).
+Provides functionalities that aim to make arglists the main navigation mechanism.